mikejoh/docker-ansible/README.md

 * Use a mount or volume to add your local ansible project to the container
 * Are python base image the slimmest way to do this?
 Probably not, investigate!
 * Add more advanced example with vault password files and encrypted yml files
+* Find a way to pass environment variables for proxies in a more dynamic way (?)

 Enjoy!